Podiatric Medicine & Surgery Residency

 Centralized Residency Interview Program

 The Centralized Residency Interview Program (CRIP) coordinates the interview process for podiatric residency.
 Residency program faculty and candidates meet in Frisco, Texas, to interview during a six-day period each January.
-Our program will be participating with the East Coast Section Interviews.
+Our program only accepts applications through CASPR/CRIP and participates during the East Coast Section Interviews.

 If you are interested in applying for our Podiatric Medicine and Surgery Residency, you may do so directly through the Central Application Service for Podiatric Residencies/Centralized Residency Interview Program (CASPR/CRIP).
 Please be sure to include the following items with your application: